patrickmmartin/pith-writings/eight_rooty_pieces/article.md

 Search Algorithms
 ---

-This class of solutions hinge on iterating upon a trial value until convergence is attained - I've introduced a ```seed_root()``` function with no explanation that returns a "good initial guess" for sqrt() in order to concentrate on the details.
+This class of solution hinges on iterating upon a trial value until convergence is attained - I've introduced a ```seed_root()``` function with no explanation that returns a "good initial guess" for sqrt() in order to concentrate on the details.
 We'll come back to ```seed_root()``` later on.

 ### The Babylonian method or Hero's method [babylonian]